bcgov/NotifyBC/docs/docs/miscellaneous/migration.md

 ### Date-Time fields

 In v1 date-time fields can be specified in date-only string such as 2020-01-01.
 In v2 the field must be specified in ISO 8601 extended format such as 2020-01-01T00:00:00Z.

+### Return status codes

+HTTP response code of success calls to some APIs that don't return important information are changed from 200 to 204

+- PATCH /notifications/
+- DELETE /notifications/